boodascript/Meditation-App/README.md

 # Meditation-App
-Meditation application with 2 minute, 5 minute, and 10 minute intervals.
-Application meditation sounds include the sounds of waves rolling on the beach or relaxing rainfall.
+Meditation application with 2, 5 and 10 minute intervals.
+Meditation sounds include the sounds of waves rolling on the beach or relaxing rainfall.
 <br>
 View live demo <a href="https://meditation-application.netlify.app">HERE</a>